mogtofu33/docker-compose-drupal/README.md

 * Easy to launch, include all base tools for Drupal
 * Code, data and logs persistence
 * Simple config override for main services
-* Base Php / Apache / Nginx images with bash and custom PS1 (docker exec -it CONTAINER_NAME bash)
+* Base images with bash and custom PS1 (docker exec -it CONTAINER_NAME bash)
 * Light images (based on Alpine Linux)
-* One service by containers
+* Limited service by containers

-### Include (every service is optionnal as declared in the yml file)
+### Include (every service is optional as declared in the yml file)
-* Php 5.6 or 7 with Xdebug
+* Apache with Php 5.6 or 7 with Xdebug
-* Apache and/or Nginx
 * MySQL/MariaDB and/or PostgreSQL
 * Memcache
 * Mailhog